-Oh man, Cam and Bree’s Mt Rainier elopement…where do I even begin with these two?!
+Oh man, Cam and Bree’s Mt Rainier elopement.
+Where do I even begin?!
 We first met Cam and Bree last summer, when Bree (who’s also a fellow adventure wedding photographer) reached out to me about a meetup while her and her new boyfriend Cam were out in Colorado.
 What started out as a fun afternoon taking adventure photos of the two of them and hanging out in the late summer sun turned into the most amazing friendship with two people Ed and I have the honor of calling our best friends.

 Well, fast forward to late December: Ed and I were sitting at Whole Foods, snacking on some late night Mochi ice cream when Bree messaged me asking to FaceTime.
 Nothing out of the ordinary, I thought.
 We chat all the time, so I had no idea anything was up.
 I told her I’d call her back once we got home.